puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/amcache.md

 Windows `Amcache` stores metadata related to execution of Windows applications.
 Data is stored in the `C:\Windows\appcompat\Programs\Amcache.hve` Registry file.
 This Registry file also contains other metadata such as OS, hardware, and application info.
-However, artemis will only collect data related to the execution of Windows applications.
+However, the Amcache artifact will only collect data related to the possible execution of Windows applications.

-The `Registry` artifact may be used if you want to collect the full `Registry` data from `Amcache.hve`.
+<sup>*</sup> While an entry in Amcache often implies the application was
+executed, Windows may pre-populate Amcache with entries based on a user browsing to a directory that contains an application.

+You can use the [Registry](./registry.md) artifact to parse the Amcache file if you want to view other metadata such as OS, hardware, more.

 Other Parsers: